-As one of approximately 140 academic health and science centers in the United States, Georgetown University Medical Center seeks to provide, in a synergistic fashion, excellence in education — training physicians, nurses and other health care professionals, as well as biomedical scientists — and cutting-edge interdisciplinary research collaboration, enhancing our basic science and translational biomedical research capacity in order to improve human health.
-We have identified several areas of focus for our research.
+As a top academic health and science center in the United States, Georgetown University Medical Center seeks to provide, in a synergistic fashion, excellence in education — training physicians, nurses and other health care professionals, as well as biomedical scientists — and cutting-edge interdisciplinary research collaboration, enhancing our basic science and translational biomedical research capacity in order to improve human health.

 Emphasizing service, we are dedicated to the Catholic, Jesuit principle of cura personalis — “care of the whole person.”
 Our partnerships with organizations in the region strengthen our work and expand its reach.

 Guided by the Jesuit tradition of cura personalis, Georgetown University School of Medicine educates a diverse student body, in an integrated way, to become knowledgeable, ethical, skillful and compassionate physicians and biomedical scientists dedicated to the care of others and health needs of our society.

 Georgetown University School of Nursing builds on a 120-year tradition of educational excellence at the professional, advanced practice, and doctoral levels that is infused by our Jesuit values, while raising the school’s profile in research and scholarship.

 Georgetown University School of Health provides a home for scholars and students to work collaboratively across disciplines and across the university to address human health and well-being from various perspectives, with a focus on creating a more equitable, evidence-driven and values-based health care system.